sunyeetu/psiral-HTM/README.md

 _.o0 Psiral 0o._
 ==========================

-HTML5/Javascript web browser game.
+Get it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/psiral/dohhikimhedfgkbgdakcioebkbjcamnl).

-What we want to do here is to create a turn based strategy game in which four wizards battle to reach the fountain of endless energy.This, of course, will bring them eternity and power beyond human imagination.
-Each wizard controls the powers of one of the four known elements - earth, water, fire and wood… uhm, I mean air.
-So, which one will get there first?
+Psiral is a turn based strategy board game in which four wizards battle to reach the fountain of endless energy.
+This, of course, will bring them eternity and power beyond human imagination.
+Each wizard controls the powers of one of the four known elements, earth, water, fire and wood… err, I mean air.
+Who will get to the fountain first?
 Choose and find out.

 ![Psiral for Game-Off 2013](http://i.imgur.com/LHVUUxd.png)

 ## Supported Browsers

-  * Google Chrome - 31.0
+  * Google Chrome - 31.0+
-  * Firefox - 25.0
+  * Firefox - 25.0+
   * Safari - 5.1.7*
   * Internet Explorer - 10.0*

 _*Game sound is currently (and sadly) not working under IE & Safari browsers._

-_Game seems playable on iPads but it's not yet optimized to support any mobile devices._
+_Game seems playable on iPads devices, but it's not yet optimized to run on mobile._

 ## Open Source Libraries
 The following javascript libraries are used: